 U.S. District Judge B. Lynn Winmill stated in his ruling that the law sought to limit and punish people who spoke out against topics related to agriculture, which Winmill stated was effectively “striking at the heart of important First Amendment values.”

 The judge noted that the Idaho law represents “a particularly serious threat to whistleblowers’ free speech rights.”
-Moreover, criminal and civil laws already exist to protect people from false statements.
+Moreover, criminal and civil laws already exist to protect people from false statements, that’s what the New York criminal attorney is for.

 “The State’s logic is perverse — in essence the State says that (1) powerful industries deserve more government protection than smaller industries, and (2) the more attention and criticism an industry draws, the more the government should protect that industry from negative publicity or other harms.”